helenduz/IceCream-Explorer/README.md

 ## What It Does
-Search for ice cream products by brand name, product name, ingredient included, as well as many other filters (in the advance search section):
+Search for ice cream products by brand name, product name, ingredient, as well as many other filters (in the advance search section):

+Rank products in search result:

 Click on products on the list to view details: